 This keeps fingers from getting burned.
 It seemed to me that the Peeps got hotter to the touch (maybe because of the sugar?), but cooled faster so it’s super important to move fast if you want melted chocolate.
 They aren’t as dense as regular marshmallows either so this contributes to less chocolate melting.

-Do you have tons of Easter candy?
+Do you have tons of leftover candy?
 Make Easter Candy Bark with the recipe in this post.

 This Jelly Beans Color Matching Game is a great way to use leftover jelly beans!
 What fun!